OJBright/CSA_Intro-to-Git/README.md

 # CSA_Intro-to-Git

-This is a Demo Repo I shall use during the class
+This is a Demo Repo I shall use during the class.
+Stay put!